AdikaNathaniel/patient-management-app/README.md

 -
 ## Conclusion
 This Patient Management System leverages modern web technologies to simplify and improve healthcare management processes.
 With future enhancements like Sentry integration, the platform aims to provide a secure, reliable, and seamless experience for all users.

+🎉 **Curious to see the app in action?**
+🎥 Click https://patient-management-7cpxif67s-adikanathaniels-projects.vercel.app to have a  live demo and remember to book your next medical appointment on this CarePulse Patient Management System!